-Lesley Tsina is a writer, actor and comedian from Palo Alto, CA. She studied theatre at Swarthmore College and performs regularly at the Upright Citizens Brigade Theatre and iO West.
+Lesley Tsina is a writer, actor and comedian from Palo Alto, CA. She studied theatre at Swarthmore College.

-Her favorite shows include “Night Train with Wyatt Cenac,” SF Sketchfest, The San Francisco Improv Festival and the Del Close Marathon in NYC.
-You can see her in Los Angeles performing with Slave Leia, Tournament of Nerds, Destiny’s Parents, Hope and Glory, and her goth 80s cover band Moonlight and Scones.
+Lesley’s favorite shows include “Night Train with Wyatt Cenac,” SF Sketchfest, The San Francisco Improv Festival and the Del Close Marathon in NYC.
+You can see her in Los Angeles performing with Slave Leia and Tournament of Nerds.
+In her free time she enjoys oil painting and making elaborate desserts.